flatironinstitute/finufft/README.md

 - C++ compiler
 - GNU make
 - FFTW3
-- Optionally, OpenMP (the makefile can be adjusted for single-threaded)
+- Optionally, OpenMP (however, the makefile can be adjusted for single-threaded operation)

 For the fortran wrappers